V Elections

 4. If only one Board member applies to stand for Vice President, that candidate will be declared elected by the Chief Electoral Officer.
 If more than one Board member applies, there will be an election for Vice President by the electors.

-2. The demographics to be considered include diversity, official language, stage of practice, practice type, and Section perspective and experience.
+3. The Governance and Equity Committee may also consider official language, stage of practice, practice type, and Section perspective and experience;

 34. Chief Electoral Officer